bkader/skeleton/docs/modifications.md

 ### Common.php

-The **load_class** function has been altered a litte bit.
+The **load_class** function has been altered a little bit.
 In fact we have added our custom path to class loading and we are loading our custom classes right after core classes are loaded in order to enhance or override behavior.
 At line **#155**:

 ```php
 // Before
 foreach (array(APPPATH, BASEPATH) as $path)